You Can Buy a VW Taos Again But Do You Want To?

 If you own a VW Taos, you should check for current recalls on your vehicle (whether or not you have noticed any problems.)
 Recalls are available on the NHTSA website, and you should also have received an owner notification letter for each recall.
 If there is a recall on your vehicle, your dealer should repair the problem free of charge.

-If you are experiencing other defects with your 2022 VW Taos, you should bring the vehicle to your dealer for repair as soon as possible.
+If you are experiencing other 2022 Volkswagen Taos issues, you should bring the vehicle to your dealer for repair as soon as possible.
 Many of the problems with your new Taos should be covered, and repaired for free, under your new vehicle warranty.
 Some of the defects that we hear about in the VW Taos are:

 - Infotainment system problems, such as a blank screen